czarinadamienne/collectorsclub2/README.md

 3. After, type  `nodemon server` to start hosting the website
 4. In the browser's search bar, type  `localhost:3000` to access the website

-NOTE: a .env file may be needed to access the Mongo Database and the session
+NOTE: a .env file may be needed to access the Mongo Database and the session cookies

 # Developed By: